DornieDortsch/node-slack-sdk-bug/README.md

-Sample Project to report Proxy Bug.
+# Sample Project to report Proxy Bug.

-Connecting to slack with node-slack-sdk behind a company proxy is not possible with Version > 4.4.
+Connecting to slack behind a company proxy is not possible with node-slack-sdk Version > 4.4.